About

 Things to do in tasmania (and planning your trip)

 The main entry points to Tasmania are Hobart and Launceston, and each is a launch pad to different attractions and wine districts.
 For southern Tasmania’s Derwent, Huon and Coal River Valleys, head to Hobart and prepare to spend time wining, dining, wandering the waterfront, browsing the markets and cosying up in Battery Point’s pubs.
-For northern Tasmania’s scenic Tamar Valley and Pipers Brook regions, book your ticket to Launceston, an escape with plenty of peaceful landscapes.
+For northern Tasmania’s Tamar Valley and Pipers Brook, book your ticket to Launceston, an escape with plenty of peaceful landscapes.
 Launceston will also be your best jumping off point to East Coast adventures, where you can work up an appetite for fresh oysters and long lunches on kayaking excursions and hinterland hikes.
 It is, of course, easy enough to cover off the state by car starting at either end, depending on how much time you have.

 Art lovers: don’t miss MONA (the Museum of Old and New Art) in the south.